 What's a 529 Plan?

-529 Plans offer tax-advantaged investments to encourage saving for future higher education expenses of a designated beneficiary (commonly one's child or grandchild).
+529 Plans offer tax-advantaged investments to encourage saving for future education expenses of a designated beneficiary (commonly one's child or grandchild).
 States offer and administer these plans, named after Section 529 of the Internal Revenue Code.
 Wisconsin's two plans, Edvest and Tomorrow's Scholar, are managed under contract by TIAA-CREF Tuition Financing, Inc. and Voya Investment Management.

 Variety of investment choices

 Investments in 529 plans, including Edvest and Tomorrow's Scholar, look much like a 401(k) or IRA retirement plan that includes mutual funds or similar investments.
 You choose among aggressive stock portfolios, blended portfolios of stocks and bonds, a guaranteed interest account, and even a CD portfolio depending on your preference and investment objectives.
 There are also age-based tracks where the underlying investments become more conservative as the beneficiary becomes closer to the college years.
 You may also select risk-based investments that remain in the same fund or combination of funds regardless of the beneficiary's age.
 Investors are advised to carefully read the Program Description materials to understand the investment objectives and related risks for the choices you make.

 Eligibility and Coverage

 For more information on direct-sold Edvest, go to www.edvest.com.
 Tomorrow's Scholar is only available through financial advisors and fee-only planners.